Oroville Dam Reached Capacity Faster Than Previous 16 Years

 Residents Near Oroville Dam Brace For Storms After Returning Home

-California has experienced a massive drought for the past five years which led to water restrictions, tough farming conditions, and the state's dams and reservoirs not being undergoing the same type of strain that was put on the Oroville Dam last week.
+California has experienced a massive drought for the past five years which led to water restrictions, tough farming conditions, and the state's dams and reservoirs not undergoing the same type of strain that was put on the Oroville Dam last week.

+Dan Brekke of member station KQED told Morning Edition that the emergency spillway used to help release the extra water was used for the first time during the last week.
+The dam went into service in 1968, but previously the main spillway was used.
+Officials had to use the emergency spillway after a large hole developed in the main one, putting it out of use.

+While this was the first time the emergency spillway had to be used, it was not the first time concerns were raised over how sound the dam's structure was.
+Paul Rogers of member station KQED told All Things Considered that people were worried about how the emergency spillway was built and potential erosion issues that could result from it being used.
+They made their opinions known in 2005, the same year the federal government was re-licensing the dam.

 Officials have said that the levels are now low enough to contain water from the next rainstorm, but that residents should be ready to evacuate again if conditions change.